G-Polyverse-Jack/ZDoom-Launcher/FULL_USER_GUIDE.md

 ## **7. APPENDIX**

 ### a) COMPATIBILITY
-ZDoom Launcher is the same for ZDoom and GZDoom except thet for GZDoom there will be an additional file that gives the instruction to run the correct executable file.
+ZDoom Launcher is the same for ZDoom and GZDoom except that for GZDoom there will be an additional file that gives the instruction to run the correct executable file.
 Both ZDoom and GZDoom can be in the same foldder and ZDoom Launcher can be loaded normally.

 ### b) CUSTOM COMMANDS
 If you're a developer and want to use additional command line parameters for a single player game you can set them in the command.bat batch file located in the "launcher" folder.